This statement was prepared on 9 March 2021. It was last reviewed on and updated on 26 March 2021.

 The results of that audit highlighted 19 areas for Civica Pensions to consider amendments.
 The amendments were to move compliance of the Umbracco installation from ‘A’ to ‘AA’ against WCAG advisory standards.

-Civica undertook the actions in line with those 19 recommendations and made amendments which were verified by the Civica Pensions Quality Asuurance team prior to release to customers.
+Civica undertook the actions in line with those 19 recommendations and made amendments which were verified by the Civica Pensions Quality Assurance team prior to release to customers.
 Some examples are below:

 Each of the remaining recommendations have been reviewed, actioned and completed, a future audit will be undertaken to ensure full compliance with the recommendations.

-Where possible we are working with these suppliers to address these, and other accessibility issues.
-(SAM - Remove link)
+Where possible we are working to address these, and other accessibility issues following a migration of the website to an alternative platform.

 Our website contains ‘third party content’.
 These are systems that we link to, or are embedded into our site, such ERPF Member Self Service and ERPF Online Services.